John Adelbert Davis: Religious revelation

-Marriage and children

-Davis married Etta Carr on June 19, 1894.
-Their son Gordon Carr was born June 29, 1896 followed by his brother Charles Justus in 1897.

-Career as an educator
+Career

 Revival meetings

 Davis conducted meetings in the following years of his life all over the east coast of the United States including: Binghamton, Baltimore, Maryland, Brooklyn, and New York.
 He also went to England.

 Bible school

-In the spring of 1900, Davis wanted to start a Bible school to train young men and women to become pastors, missionaries, pastor’s wives, and many other parts of the Christian ministry.
+In the spring of 1900, Davis wanted to start a Bible school to train young men and women to become pastors, missionaries, pastor's wives, and many other parts of the Christian ministry.
 In the summer of 1900, the classes of the Practical Bible Training School began in Lestershire (now Johnson City), New York.
 Davis became one of the teachers and the Superintendent of the school.
 Davis chose a long-time friend John R. Clements to be the first president of the college.
 The school moved to Harrison Street soon after the first classes and in 1911 the school moved to its present location on Riverside Drive in the village of Johnson City, New York.